Is CBD Legal (2019)? YES!

 As you now know, the source of the CBD is an important factor in determining if it is legal federally.
 There is a legal difference between CBD made from hemp and CBD made from other plants.
 If the CBD is hemp-derived, like all Daddy Burt CBD products, then it is federally legal.
 If the CBD comes from a plant with more than 0.3% THC, then it is illegal on the federal level.

 State by State Laws on CBD

 While federal laws are clear for CBD from hemp and CBD from other THC high plants, individual states may have additional laws.
 The strictest states may prevent retail stores from selling CBD and local laboratories from producing it.
 But, even in the most strict states, you are allowed to use, own, and buy CBD online – as long as it is made from hemp.

-We have written up a detailed legal review for Kentucky, where our headquarters, farms, processing, and shipping is located.
-For all other states, we recommend this website⁵ for their detailed overview of the state-level laws on CBD.
+We have written up a detailed legal review for Kentucky, where our headquarters, farms, processing, and shipping are located.
+For all other states, we recommend this website* for their detailed overview of the state-level laws on CBD.
 Although the 2018 Farm Bill legalized hemp-derived CBD nationally, you are still required to follow your state-specific laws as well.

-Can CBD be Delivered and Shipped to my State?
+Can CBD be Delivered & Shipped to my State?